 Packaging and Accessories (Score: 9.5/10)

 You can tell they really went all out to impress right from the unboxing.
-It comes in a brightly coloured box which matches the overall colour scheme of the IEMs.
+It comes in a brightly coloured box that matches the overall colour scheme of the IEMs.
 Opening the box would reveal a large pleather case like the one you would get with the Thieaudio Legacy 3.
 The only negative thing I experienced in the whole unboxing was some black glue residue stuck to my IEMs and I spent quite a while trying to get all of it off.